 Most people who hang out with me these days know that I’ve been really into karaoke these past few months.
 I’ve gone at least once a week since November.
 It would take a lot to make me want to skip karaoke to do something else.

 Therefore, when I say I almost abandoned my poor friends to rush home and check my JLPT results, that means something.

 I resisted that urge and enjoyed a lovely evening of karaoke, but the first thing I did when I got back was log on to the JLPT website.

-Actually, in a way, it’s a good thing I didn’t pass.
+Actually, in a way, failing the JLPT N1 was a good thing.
 If I had passed, I would have less of a concrete incentive to study.
 The silver lining!

 July 2013 will be my next chance to take the test.

 Until then, I have to force myself to spend more time studying and less time at the grocery store.
 I go there literally everyday, looking for sales on cabbage (which incidentally goes very well with my beloved sesame dressing).
 It’s ridiculous.